Dakota Johnson: Personal life

 Johnson was previously involved in long-term relationships with musician Noah Gersh and actor Jordan Masterson.
 She dated Matthew Hitt, the lead vocalist of Welsh indie rock band Drowners, intermittently for almost two years until 2016.
 She and Coldplay's vocalist Chris Martin started dating in October 2017.
 They resided together in Malibu, California and were engaged.
 It was reported in June 2025 that the couple split up after eight years of dating.
+She then briefly dated singer-songwriter Role Model in 2026.

 Johnson is a tattoo enthusiast and has been named a brand ambassador for luxury fashion brand Gucci.
+In 2018, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination.
 In November 2020, it was announced that she had become an investor and co-creative director of Maude, a sexual wellness brand.
-In 2018, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination.

 Johnson is an avid reader.
 She launched a book club in March 2024.

-In October 2025, Johnson became a global brand ambassador for the Italian fashion house Valentino.
+She is mildly allergic to limes, despite in 2020 claiming to love them, when a reporter noted a bowl full of limes in an Architectural Digest tour of her house.